DWFlanagan/ntrh/raw_markdown.md

 The Hirsch Observatory originally housed one medium-sized telescope which was used by the Astronomy Club for practice using the sort of equipment which existed in the real world (i.e. outside of RPI).
 When Generous Electric donated another, better telescope in 1982, a second dome was built to house it, since it was felt that the process of replacing the original telescope with the new one would cost more than simply building a new mounting system and putting the new telescope onto it.

-The observatory immediately became known as the \`\`Dolly Parton Observatory'' for rather obvious reasons.
-As a matter of fact, as a prank, a group of students painted the tops of both domes red, added red plastic buckets to the structure, and then covered the entire thing with a \`\`brassiere'' made out of bed sheets.
+The observatory immediately became known as the "Dolly Parton Observatory" for rather obvious reasons.
+As a matter of fact, as a prank, a group of students painted the tops of both domes red, added red plastic buckets to the structure, and then covered the entire thing with a "brassiere" made out of bed sheets.

 The Observatory was on the site which was destined to become the New York State Center for Industrial Innovation (NYSCII, or just CII to us illiterate types), and so it had to be moved.
 Of course, this would jar the rather delicate mechanisms of the telescopes.
 So, it was decided to move only the dome containing the more recent of the two telescopes, the one donated by GE.
 This dome now lives on top of the Science Center.